plumed/plumed2/src/colvar/module.md

 and position pages add detailed worked inputs for water autoionization, single reactive O/N sites, solvated glycine, nitrogen reduction, and air/oil-water interfaces.

+A minimal runnable bundle is stored in `user-doc/tutorials/others/reactive-voronoi`.
+It contains numbered two-water and zwitterionic-glycine XYZ fixtures, matching PLUMED inputs, `plumed driver` commands, REFERENCE mappings, and expected full-pair outputs.
+These small fixtures teach atom selection and verify the Actions; they are not production models for condensed-phase thermodynamics.